Dharmapuri31/TicTacToe/README.md

 # TicTacToe & Wild TicTacToe Using Minimax search algorithm
 <body>
   I recently worked on this project and it was a fun learning experience.
 A game is built using the Minimax search.
 It is a backtracking algorithm that is used for decision making in game theory.
+There are three aspects that we are looking at while designing the game.

   <br><em>1) Optimal Vs Optimal: Note that it is pure optimal, meaning that even the first move is optimal.
 Our minimax function always returns the first best score and plays that move.</em></br>